zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

     C:\Program Files\Microsoft SDKs\Windows\v6.0A\bin\gacutil.exe

-  Once installed in the cache, the assemblies will always be located correctly without having to set environment variables or copy them into the same directory as an executable.
+  Once installed in the GAC, the assemblies will always be located correctly without having to set environment variables or copy them into the same directory as an executable.